Celebrating more than 25 years of original designs

 Carol Sebert participated in Istanbul Carpet Week as a featured speaker.

-2015 Released the Arctic Collection and the Perennial Collection of handknotted luxury area rugs.
+2015 Released the Creative Matters Arctic and Perennial Collections of handknotted luxury area rugs.

 Created 29 floorcoverings for the Canadian High Commission in London based on original works of contemporary Canadian artists.